abdelkarim-elhajjami/k8s-provisioning/README.md

 * kubeadm
 * kubelet

-**DISCLAIMER :** the described setup is NOT recommended for production environments.
-Kubeadm is used solely for learning purposes.
+**DISCLAIMER :** this setup is NOT recommended for production environments.
+Kubeadm is used only for learning purposes.
 For deploying production-grade Kubernetes clusters on AWS you should consider Amazon EKS or kops.